Not autism spectrum disorder, or disorders anymore. But just… autism.

 Sure, not all of you may have found your child’s gifts yet (or even your own), or balanced their environments and spirits enough to stop head-banging enough to even enjoy a calm after noon much less feel “gifted”.
 But I’m willing to bet we’ll find something there if we look.
 Even in the most “difficult” individuals.
 And I don’t just mean developmentally so.
 I mean, emotionally so.

-I.e, our borderline patients, who often play victim to gain attention more than necessary, or bipolar patients who struggle to self-regulate their moods, up or down.
+I.e, our borderline patients, who may play victim to gain attention more than necessary, or bipolar patients who struggle to self-regulate their moods, up or down.
 They are not broken.
 Just imbalanced, in multiple ways that can be re-balanced with proper attention to diet and lifestyle and their true selves.
 I.e, finding the diet that supports your body best, not just the most convenient or desired.
 (Yes, this is hard if your child only wants white foods, e.g. or you only have access to processed foods due to budget or other constraints – my heart goes out to you.
 Try any way you can to improve your nutrition or your child’s.)

 And being in touch with your inner self, finding what you really want, not just codependently giving yourself away to any and everyone who asks.
 (Been there, done that.)